-Remember that your teen may experiment with his or her values, ideas, hairstyles and clothing in order to define him- or herself.
-This is typically normal behavior and you shouldn’t be concerned.
+Remember that your teen may experiment when trying to define himself or herself.
+They may change their values, ideas, hairstyles, or clothing in order to do this.
+This is typically normal behavior.
+You shouldn’t be concerned.
 However, inappropriate or destructive behavior can be a sign of a problem.

-Teens, especially those with low self-esteem or with family problems, are at risk for a number of self-destructive behaviors such as using drugs or alcohol or having unprotected sex.
-Depression and eating disorders are common health issues that teens face.
+Some teens are at risk for a number of self-destructive behaviors.
+These teens often have low self-esteem or family problems.
+They may experiment with using drugs or alcohol, or having unprotected sex.
+Depression and eating disorders are other common health issues that teens face.
 The following may be warning signs that your child is having a problem:

 - Agitated or restless behavior

 - A drop in grades